Who we are.

 Executive Director of Student Services

 Katherine Caron is a highly qualified specialist with over nine years of experience in school administration.
 She’s worked in several capacities, including Administrator, Support Service Provider, Pupil Accounting, and Enrollment Specialist.
 Prior to her involvement in K-12 education, Ms. Caron worked in Juvenile Criminal Justice and Social Work.
 Through Michigan School Business Officials, she was awarded her Pupil Accounting Specialist and Business Office Specialist Certifications.

 Ms. Caron has a passion for helping students that are “outside of the box” – students that struggle in traditional school models.
 With extensive expertise in state requirements and school policy, Ms. Caron works to provide alternative and innovative educational options that are in full compliance with the Michigan Board of Education.
 Ms. Caron currently sits on the Michigan Pupil Accounting and Attendance Association Board as the Public School Academy representative.

 Chief Operating Officer

-In addition to serving as COO of MIPS, Dr. Skilling is currently president of an international education company and President owner of Reimagine Education, LCC.
-Prior to his current position, Dr. Skilling was a public school’s educator for 35 years in which he served as a principal and superintendent for the last 23 years.
+In addition to serving as COO of MIPS, Dr. Skilling is President and owner of Reimagine Education, LCC.
+Prior to his current position, Dr. Skilling was a public school educator for 35 years in which he served as a principal and superintendent for the last 23 years.
 The schools he served received numerous awards for student achievement, innovation, and in creating unique educational opportunities.
 His high school was a National Exemplary Blue Ribbon School in 2000.
 He was Principal of the Year in Michigan in 1995.
 Byron Center High School was a pioneer in distance learning when they started offering distance learning classes in 1993.

 In 2003, Dr. Skilling became superintendent of Webberville Community Schools.
 While serving as superintendent for four years, he assisted in stopping eleven years of declining student enrollment.
 During his last three years as superintendent, the district experienced three consecutive years of student enrollment growth.
 Webberville also passed a sinking fund and bond issue to improve their facilities and build new ones.